-The Tasks panel appears and you can track the progress of the remediation task.
+The panel for Tasks appears and you can track the progress of the remediation task.

 8. Click on the arrow to the left of the task to show its progress on each affected agent.
 The following are the various possible statuses of a remediation task: